ava-labs/avalanche-starter-kit/src/8-erc20-to-erc20-interchain-token-transfer/_INSTRUCTIONS.md

 1. Codespace Environment Setup
 2. Create a Subnet and Deploy on Local Network
 3. Deploy an ERC20 Contract on C-chain
-4. Deploy the Bridge Contracts on C-chain and Subnet
+4. Deploy the Avalanche Interchain Token Transfer Contracts on C-chain and Subnet
 5. Start Sending Tokens

 ## Environment Setup